gaggioma/TRexGame/README.md

 ## Main purpose
 During this summer hollyday, i asked me if was possibile to design and to implement an outopilot ✈️ software to a simple web game in less time as possible.
 For this purpose i have chosen [T-Rex Game](https://trex-runner.com) with the autopilot sw written in [Python](https://www.python.org/).
-This game require that t-rex jumps Cactus🌵 before impact on them.
+This game require that t-rex jumps Cactus🌵 before impact over them.

 ## Implementation idea
 Basically the idea is composed on three steps, repeated indefinitely: